purcell/sqlint/README.md

 reports any syntax errors or warnings it finds.

 At this stage, SQLint checks SQL against the ANSI syntax, and uses the PostgreSQL SQL parser to achieve this.
-In time, we hope to add support for non-standard SQL variants (e.g. MySQL).
-Contributions are welcome.
+SQLint does not have support for non-standard SQL variants (e.g. MySQL), but contributions are welcome.

 ### Installation